 Other Authentication Protocols

-- Trusted (for instance requests coming from that particular IP address do not need to validate authentication) (built-in)
+- Trusted (for instance requests coming from a given IP address do not need to go through authentication) (built-in)

 - Kerberos (built-in)

 - Redirecting to a remote identity management solution then having the authenticated user be redirected to the Nuxeo Platform (SSO servers, OpenID, Portals, ...) (built-in or addon, depending on the case).

 Thanks to the pluggability of the authentication layer (see the Authentication Chain Principles, it is easy to write a custom authentication protocol when necessary.

 The default configuration checks identity against an SQL or DBS based directory.
 By configuration and addition of some modules, and following the above list of supported protocols, the Nuxeo Platform can be integrated with various identity providers: